codehsbooks/introcs/Basic-Data-Structures/using-objects.md

 	}
 }
 ```
-This code prints out the following menu to the console.
+The code above will print out the following menu to the console.
 ```
 Soda: $1
 Hot dog: $2